 User Access Groups define access given to groups of users in an Odoo database.
 They standardize and simplify user access so that setting up a user should be fairly simple.

 To review Access Groups enable Developer Mode, navigate to Settings and select Users & Companies > Groups

 There are several different types of user access group:

 - User Types (Internal, Portal, Public)

-- Users must be allocated to one of these
+- Users must be allocated to one type.

 - Application access groups, for example: Inventory User, Purchase Administrator (Manager), Accountant.